JacobPRC/resto-list-v2/README.md

 - Be able to have multiple lists, most likely implementation is for different cities.
 And maybe an optional list for cafes?

+- Use a Google API to autofill details of restaurants.
+Add ability to filter by location and show in little box with resto info miles/km from you.

+- Add function to make a public list.
+This list would not be part of a collection.
+Can be viewed by all users

+- Maybe have a large database of restaurants.
+Be able to look through restaurants near you or in x city and also filter like with your lists.
+Friend other users.
+Send resto recs to friends.
+Basically scale this into a foodie version of letterboxd

 - Add a forum for users to discuss and recommend restaurants/food.
 Similar to Reddit for food recommendations

 - Make into a mobile app as well as a web app